Walt Disney World Disability Access Service (DAS) FAQ: What You Need to Know in 2026

 You can request help using the chat feature in the My Disney Experience app or on the Disney website to add them after your DAS has been approved.

 DAS is valid for the length of your theme park tickets.
-For Annual Passholders, DAS is typically valid for up to one year.
+For Annual Passholders, DAS is valid for up to one year from the date of registration

 Using DAS in the Parks.